 - Boundary Firewalls and Internet Gateways – these are devices designed to prevent unauthorised access to or from private networks.
-Good setup of these devices is important for them to be fully effective.
+Good setup of these devices is essential for them to be fully effective.

-- Secure Configuration – ensuring that systems are configured in the most secure way for the needs of the organisation.
+- Secure Configuration – ensuring that systems are configured in the most secure way for the organisation’s needs.

 - Access Control – ensuring only those who should have access to systems have access and at the appropriate level.

 - Malware Protection – ensuring that virus and malware protection is installed and is up to date.